Usit travel group in liquidation due to Covid-19

 The company said that the outcome for customers who had already booked travel with Usit is “uncertain”.

-Kinlay Group is owned by businessmen Michael Tunney, David Andrews and Neil O’Leary, a principal in Ion Equity.
-They bought Usit, popular with students booking J1 work/travel packages in the United States, out of examinership in 2002.
+Kinlay Group is owned by businessmen Michael Tunney and David Andrews.
+They bought Usit, popular with students booking J1 work/travel packages in the United States, out of examinership in 2002 with Neil O’Leary, a principal in Ion Equity.
+He sold his stake last year to the other two businessmen.

 “Only a short few weeks ago, both USIT and the English School were trading successfully and we had exciting plans for the future,” said Mr Andrews, the chairman of the business.